-( Potential Kinetic Energy Energy Potential Kinetic Energy Energy Potential Kinetic Energy Energy Potential Kinetic Energy Energy Potential Kinetic Energy Energy ) / and the second s
+Potential Kinetic Potential Kinetic Potential Kinetic Energy Energy Energy Energy Energy Energy Potential Kinetic Energy Energy Energy Chergy Potential Kinetic Energy Energy

 - Ask the students what they know about kinetic and potential energy and introduce the terms of potential and kinetic. - Have students place images in either the "Examples of Kinetic Energy" or "Examples of Potential Energy" piles. - Have students compete in a roller coaster challenge with the challenge of trying to get the marble in all three boxes. - Tell students that by adjusting the height of the track, the marble will have a different amount of potential energy. - Ask students what happens to the potential energy as the marble starts moving.
 Where is the most kinetic energy?
 The most potential energy. - After the roller coaster demonstration, show students the iPad demo that shows a real-time conversion of potential and kinetic energy on a roller coaster to see if they were right.